Starting a new business

 - Get networking

-Interact with prospects, in person or online.
-Don’t forget to put time into old relationships too.
-There may already be people in your network who can help build your business.
+Interact with potential customers, whether in person or online.
+Don’t forget to spend time with old friends and acquaintances.
+It’s possible that you already have people in your network that can assist you in growing your business.

-If you have a cool story, see if a local paper, radio station, or trade magazine wants to cover it.
-A public relations (PR) agency or freelancer could help.
+Whether you have an interesting story, see if a local newspaper, radio station, or trade publication might be interested in covering it.
+A public relations (PR) firm or a freelancer could be of use.

-Ads can be anything from a poster on a bus stop to a video on social media.
-Choose the right place for your audience and keep your message as simple as possible.
+Advertisements can range from a bus stop billboard to a social media video.
+Choose the best location for your target audience and keep your message as straightforward as possible.